ARTICLE 3 minutes

 If you feel like your digital devices have stolen your attention, here are some tips on how to take back your life.

-Taking notes, listening to music, watching television shows or movies, and reading books, magazines, and newspapers are all increasingly done with the same device.
-Creative pursuits like photography and playing music are all now centered around a computer for many people.
+Taking notes, listening to music, watching TV shows or movies, reading books and newspapers, and even connecting with friends, are all increasingly done with the same device.
+Creative pursuits like photography and playing music are all now centered around a device for many.

 There are certainly advantages to digitization and this interconnectivity.
 Photography is easier than ever, from a technical perspective, as is sharing our work with others.
-Days and days worth of music is easily stored in a tiny place and carried with us, and nearly any recording can be purchased or listened to with a click of a bottom.
-News from around the world is instantly available everywhere there is an internet connection.
 Through social media we can share our thoughts, feelings, and experiences with anyone we know, anywhere in the world, instantly.

 Ways to Take a Break From Your Digital Life